Quality Improvement Strategy

 Quality Improvement Activities

-We use several strategies to improve the quality, safety, and accessibility of healthcare that our members receive through both their medical (Part C) and drug (Part D) benefits.
+We use several strategies to improve the quality, safety, and accessibility of healthcare that our members get through both their medical (Part C) and drug (Part D) benefits.

 We monitor and evaluate:

-- The quality of clinical services our members receive
+- The quality of clinical services our members get

-- The types of services our members receive, so we can ensure they get appropriate services for their specific medical conditions
+- The types of services our members get — to ensure they get appropriate services for their specific medical conditions

-- Member satisfaction with their healthcare and ways we can better serve them
+- How satisfied members are with their healthcare — so we can identify ways to better serve them

-- How well our network providers coordinate member healthcare
+- How well our network providers coordinate our members’ healthcare

 - Overuse and underuse of certain healthcare services

-- Member use of preventive care services, so we can ensure they receive the right kinds of care
+- Member use of preventive care services — to ensure they get the right kinds of care

 - Assess the availability and accessibility of the providers in our networks